Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Related Works

-Our work is the first to jointly consider the design and analysis of experiments in the bipartite experimental framework.
-While the cluster design of \cite{pouget2019variance} is based on the intuition of achieving a large spread of exposures, it disregards the correlation of exposures and is not rigorously tied to the performance of an estimator.
-Additionally, while the estimators proposed by \cite{doudchenko2020causal} are unbiased, they are based on a different approach which requires fitting a generalized propensity score function.
-Moreover, the role of the treatment design in the precision of these estimators is not a central aspect in this paper.
+Our work is the first to propose methods for provably valid inference (e.g., confidence intervals) in the bipartite settings and to jointly consider estimators and designs which improve overall precision of treatment effect estimators.
+While the cluster design of \citet{pouget2019variance} is based on the intuition of achieving a large spread of exposures, it disregards the correlation of exposures and is not directly tied to the performance of an estimator.
+Additionally, while the estimators proposed by \citet{doudchenko2020causal} are unbiased, they are based on a different approach which requires fitting a generalized propensity score function.
+Neither of these papers present methods for valid inference.